phpstan/phpstan-src/README.md

 ### Building

+Initially you need to run `composer install`, or `composer update` in case you aren't working in a folder which was built before.

-You can either run the whole build including linting and coding standards using
+Afterwards you can either run the whole build including linting and coding standards using

 ```bash
 vendor/bin/phing